 Explore Kubernetes

-Oracle Backend for Spring Boot and Microservices includes a number of platform services which are deployed into the Oracle Container Engine for Kubernetes cluster.
+Oracle Backend for Microservices and AI includes a number of platform services which are deployed into the Oracle Container Engine for Kubernetes cluster.
 You configured kubectl to access your cluster in an earlier module.
 In this task, you will explore the services deployed in the Kubernetes cluster.
 A detailed explanation of Kubernetes concepts is beyond the scope of this course.

 1. Explore namespaces